Cat Bad Breath Causes and Treatment

 Brushing (If Tolerated)

-Use pet-safe cat toothpaste and a finger brush.
+Use pet-safe cat toothpaste and a finger brush for tooth brushing to support your cat's oral health.
 Start slowly and let your cat lick the paste first.
 Don’t try to rush, otherwise you’ll create a scary experience.
 Do small amounts first and as they’re tolerating it, go for longer and more frequent brushes.
+Brushing your cat's teeth regularly helps reduce plaque and tartar buildup, and starting at an early age makes the routine easier.

 Dental Supplements

-Look for vet formulated and approved options like Petz Park dental supplements.
+Look for vet-formulated and approved options like Petz Park dental supplements.
+Dental cat treats made for oral care can help reduce tartar buildup and support fresher breath when used consistently.
 They’re an easy and effective way to stay on top of your cat’s oral health without breaking the bank.

 Oral Rinses or Water Additives

-Oral rinses and water additives can be a helpful extra step in your cat’s dental care routine by reducing bacteria in the mouth, especially if brushing feels like a battle.
+Oral rinses and water additives can be a helpful extra step in your cat’s dental care routine by reducing bacteria in the mouth and cat's saliva while managing plaque between brushings, especially if brushing feels like a battle; at-home dental care strategies also include brushing teeth with pet-safe toothpaste and using dental treats.

 Add a Probiotic